swarmlang/swarm/vm.md

     exception's code on the handler stack is called.
   - The exception handler is responsible for calling into the correct point where execution should be resumed.
   - `pushexhandler $lloc` - register the function `$lloc` as the handler for all exceptions raised in the current context
-    - Returns a `p:NUMBER` with the ID of the exception handler
+    - Returns a `p:STRING` with the ID of the exception handler
   - `pushexhandler $lloc1 $lloc2` - register the function `$lloc1` as the handler for all exceptions with the code `$lloc2` in the current context
     - `$lloc2` can be either a static number or a function of type `p:NUMBER -> p:BOOLEAN`
   - `popexhandler $lloc` - pop the exception handler with the ID `$lloc`